gbouras13/dnaapler/README.md

 `dnaapler` requires only BLAST v2.10 or higher as an external dependency.

-Installation from conda is recommended as this will install BLAST automatically.
+Installation from conda is highly recommended as this will install BLAST automatically.

 ### Conda